 There’s a lot of curiosity about coffee grounds for cellulite and how it works.
 The caffeine in the grounds promotes the dilation of blood vessels and works to tighten the skin, helping to reduce the appearance of cellulite.

-On top of that, this DIY coffee scrub for cellulite exfoliates the skin and when it’s massaged into areas of concern, this action decreases tissue edema and stimulates the activity cells that produce collagen.
+On top of that, a DIY coffee scrub can also fight cellulite by exfoliating the skin and when it’s massaged into areas of concern.
+This action decreases tissue edema and stimulates the activity cells that produce collagen.
 Research suggests that this may reduce the activity of fat cells and reduce cellulite.

 3. Make a Natural Hair Dye